-Finding the best penetration testing company for your project
+Finding the best penetration testing firm for your project

 So why would a company want someone to simulate an attack on their systems?